Emma Trentini: Grand opera singer

-Opera audience was both amused and pleased by her rendition of the La Boheme character.
+Opera audience was both amused and pleased by her rendition of the La Bohème character.

-The same month she became ill for several weeks after going on stage with Melba and Mademoiselle Calve', against the advice of her physician.
+The same month she became ill for several weeks after going on stage with Nellie Melba and Emma Calvé, against the advice of her physician.
 Trentini made her return in Carmen, which she entered during the second act on April 17.
 She played one of the women smugglers.
 Although the part was a small one, she woke up the next morning with all of New York talking about her.